-Hiring a virtual assistant through Elance or Odesk is incredibly cheap (think $5-10/hour).
+Hiring a virtual assistant through Elance or Odesk is quite affordable.
 My friend Mark Powers is a musician who hires a VA to do all the programming/upkeep that he doesn’t enjoy.
 Outsourcing will free up your time so that you can focus on your art.

 Here are some lovely artists who have harnessed the power of web 2.0 and appear to be neither starving nor working jobs that they hate:

 Don’t wait for someone to pick you.
 Pick yourself.